bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Scheduling--setTimeout-and.md

     }, delay);

-And if the functions that we're scheduling are CPU-hungry, then we can measure the time taken by the execution and plan the next call sooner or later.
+And if the functions that we’re scheduling are CPU-hungry, then we can measure the time taken by the execution and plan the next call sooner or later.

 **Nested** `setTimeout` **allows to set the delay between the executions more precisely than** `setInterval`**.**

-Let's compare two code fragments.
+Let’s compare two code fragments.
 The first one uses `setInterval`:

     let i = 1;
     setInterval(function() {